Free play-along drum backing tracks to get the creative juices flowing right now!

 The best way to improve on your instrument is actually pretty simple: just play!
 And, while playing to a metronome is a “must” to establish your sense of time, there’s an even better way to improve your time – play along with an actual human drummer.
 So, if you need to get in your practice and, more important, have some fun, it’s time to play along with some live drums.
 Try out new riffs, chord patterns, arpeggios, and more – the only limit on what you can do with these play-along tracks is your imagination.

 We’ll get you jamming along with some of the best guitar backing tracks around for blues, rock, metal, funk, jazz, and many other styles.
-These inspiring backing tracks offer different musical styles as well as tempos and feel to get everyone ready for different musical situations, whether you’re a pro or a beginner.
+These inspiring drum backing tracks offer different musical styles as well as tempos and feel to get everyone ready for different musical situations, whether you’re a pro or a beginner.
+We’ve made it easy for you to just play-along with some 100% live, acoustic drums, no programming MIDI drum tracks or assembling a groove from loops required.
+Just hit “play” and get inspired!

 Table of Contents